Photography

 Our program covers Freshman Photography, Digital Photography, Black & White Darkroom Photography, and Advanced Photography.

-The curriculum covers the essentials of digital image creation, focusing on composition and color correction, emphasizing the digital editing process.
+In this class, students will immerse themselves in basic digital photography techniques while exploring broader concepts of visual communication and photography.
+Students will learn the fundamentals of digital image making and will gain basic proficiency in working with Photoshop.
+This course will cover the essentials of image creation, focusing on composition and color correction, emphasizing the digital editing process.
 Students will develop their ability to manage and archive digital photo collections and will explore the idea that photography is fundamentally about capturing light.
-They will delve into understanding exposure and color balancing.

 Connect with us on Instagram: